maxwellmattryan/cs-313e/README.md

 # CS 313E - Elements of Software Design
 ## About
-This is my repository containing all content related to the course, CS 313E, from the University of Texas at Austin.
-This course is taught by Dr. Shyamal Mitra and explores algorithms, data structures, object oriented programming paradigms and design concepts.
+This is my repository containing all content related from the Fall 2019 semester course, CS 313E, from the University of Texas at Austin.
+This course is taught by Dr. Shyamal Mitra and explores algorithms, data structures, object oriented programming paradigms and software design concepts.
 ## Assignments
-This is the bulk of the work.
-Each assignment subfolder containts a script to run the Python code as well as the html file for accessing the problem in case of the source link being unavailable.
 1. [(Odd) Magic Sqaure](https://github.com/maxwellmattryan/cs-313e/blob/develop/assignments/01-magic-square/MagicSquare.py)
     - Create a 3x3 grid of integers such that every row, column, and the two diagonals equal the same number, which is 15 in the case of a 3x3 grid.
 2. [Collapsing Intervals](https://github.com/maxwellmattryan/cs-313e/blob/develop/assignments/02-intervals/Intervals.py)